 Cowlitz Fish Report

-Last week, Tacoma Power employees recovered 737 winter-run steelhead adults, three spring Chinook adults, and one cutthroat trout adult over five days of operations at the Cowlitz Salmon Hatchery separator.
+Last week, Tacoma Power employees recovered 123 winter-run steelhead adults, 308 spring Chinook adults, 40 spring Chinook jacks, five summer-run steelhead, and one cutthroat trout over five days of operations at the Cowlitz Salmon Hatchery separator.

-During the past week, Tacoma Power employees released 66 winter-run steelhead, one spring Chinook, and one cutthroat trout into Lake Scanewa near Randle and they released 62 winter-run steelhead into the Tilton River at Bremer Bridge.
+During the past week, Tacoma Power employees released 22 winter-run steelhead, 132 spring Chinook adults, and 28 spring Chinook jacks into Lake Scanewa near Randle and they released six winter-run steelhead, 68 spring Chinook adults, and nine spring Chinook jacks into the Cispus River near Yellowjacket Creek.

 Cowlitz Fish Stats: